Education and Social Work Menu

 Degree Planning for Admitted BSW Students

-The Bachelor of Social Work is a four-year degree program which includes two years of undergraduate study prior to admission to the BSW program.
-Students are admitted to the third year of the program with 60 credits of academic coursework prior to admission.
-Students admitted with less than 60 (54 or 57) will take more than two years to complete the degree.
+The Bachelor of Social Work is a 120 credit degree program.
+Students are admitted to the program with 60 credits of academic coursework prior to admission.
 Graduates receive a Bachelor of Social Work (BSW) degree.

 Full-time and part-time study is available in the BSW degree.

 The BSW program is offered on the main campus of TRU in Kamloops.

 Students enter the program in the Fall semester.
 Most courses are offered in the Fall and Winter semesters, with some summer course offerings.

 Completion of the BSW degree requires that students successfully complete 120 academic credits of university coursework.
 Usually students complete 54 credits of general studies in humanities, social sciences and/or sciences and 66 credits of social work.
 Students attending full-time typically take 15 credits per academic term and complete the program in four terms over two years.
 TRU social work courses are offered on-campus with the exception of SOCW 2061, 2121 and 3551 which are also available through TRU Open Learning.